 For safe and effective worming, follow these tips:

-- Do not use moxidectin-based wormers unless you need to; overuse will encourage resistance and could lead to moxidectin becoming useless against encysted small redworms
+- Do not use any wormers unless you need to; overuse will encourage resistance and is not good for your horse.

 - Know your horse’s weight; give the correct amount of wormer